StableDifferenceTeam/StableDiffGimp/README.md

 	- [Text to Image](#text-to-image)
 	- [Uncrop](#uncrop)
 	- [Upscale](#upscale)
 - Depending on the step number and other factors, it may take some time to create an image.
-To make your wait time sweeter, we created some cute messages for you:
 <br><br>![settings](ReadMeBilder/Installation/12.png)<br><br>

 ### Image to Image